 - R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - A. Alarm - activate the fire alarm.
+Place the yellow "fire" magnet on the door to signify the 'fire room'.
+Yellow "fire" magnets are located on every fire extinguisher. - A. Alarm - activate the fire alarm.
 Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.

 - 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
-Place a "X" on the door with masking tape to signify the 'fire room'.
-Tape is located in every fire extinguisher cabinet. - 2.
+Place the yellow "fire" magnet on the door to signify the 'fire room'.
+Yellow "fire" magnets are located on every fire extinguisher. - 2.
 Report fire to the person in charge.
-Go to your assembly point. - 3.
-Oxygen shut-down: shut off the oxygen at the tank/concentrator by turning to off position. - 4.
-Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door. - 5.
+Go to your assembly point.

+Oxygen shut-down: shut off the oxygen by turning concentrator off or turning portable tank valve to off position.

+- 4. Mark the doors with a red "Empty" magnet indicating that the room has been evacuated.
+Red "Empty" magnets for this purpose are located on the top on every door frame. - 5.
 Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.